arackaf/customize-cra/readme.md

 This project piggybacks on [`react-app-rewired`](https://github.com/timarney/react-app-rewired/) to customize create-react-app for version 2.0 and higher.

+---

+To be clear, you need to use this project with `react-app-rewired`; be sure to read their docs if you never have.
+The code in this project, documented below, is designed to work inside of `react-app-rewired`'s `config-overrides.js` file.

+---

 To start, this project will export methods I need for what I'm using CRA for, but PRs will of course be welcome.

 The functions documented below can be imported by name, and used in your `config-overrides.js` file, as explained below.